jungp22/ensf381-assignment5/readme.txt

 Jung-Hwan Park  -   30146353
 Tanis Smith     -   30110039

-From directory ./my-ecommerce-app, run "npm install" to obtain node_modules folder, may need to run "npm install react-router-dom --save" to obtain react-router-dom required to run the app.
+From the assignment's main directory, run "npm install" to obtain node_modules folder, may need to run "npm install react-router-dom --save" to obtain react-router-dom required to run the app.
 - https://stackoverflow.com/questions/53914013/failed-to-compile-module-not-found-cant-resolve-react-router-dom